Double Moonstone Studs

 Rainbow moonstones are said to soothe stress and promote inspiration.

 Stone size: 5mm and 3mm.
-Available in 14k gold fill and sterling silver.
+Available in 14k gold fill.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.